-Our attorneys and staff want to get to know summer associates on a personal level and introduce them to their city.
-There are a variety of social activities to cultivate a sense of community, including an annual event for all summer associates to meet with diverse attorneys and firm leadership.
+Our attorneys and staff want to get to know our summer associates on a personal level and introduce them to their cities.
+We host a variety of social activities over the summer to cultivate a sense of community, including annual associate and partner dinners, as well as an event for all summer associates to meet and connect with our diverse attorneys and firm leadership.

 Parker Poe keeps its Summer Associate Program targeted.
 We only bring in as many summer associates as we would be able to give permanent offers to at the end of the summer.
 Our goal is to transition our summer associates to skilled, dynamic lawyers who are part of the Parker Poe family.

 Our Summer Associate Program typically lasts eight weeks, beginning in mid-May.
 Recognizing the importance of varied experiences, we allow summer associates to spend the second half of their summer with another firm.
 For those who wish to split their summer experience, we require a minimum of 6 weeks with Parker Poe, running from the start of our summer program.